Cornwall Short Breaks and 3 day voyages

 The beauty of our short breaks is that we provide a mini adventure in an unusual environment with so many experiences thrown in that they always feel like you have been away for more than a few days.
 We provide accomodation on board, waterproofs if you need them, 3 freshly cooked meals (special diets catered for), full instruction and a sailors view of our local coastline, wildlife and maritime history.
 You provide the human power and teamwork to sail our inspiring vessels to the next destination under sail.

-In 2013 we have a few fantastic vessels offering short breaks in Cornwall.
-With warm waters and higher than average temperatures in the Spring and Autumn, why not take a few days to experience the finest of Cornish life!
+We have a few fantastic vessels offering short breaks in Cornwall, where you will find warm waters and higher than average temperatures in the Spring and Autumn, why not take a few days to experience the finest of Cornish life!

 Cornwall Activity Holiday - 3 Days Aboard Eve of St Mawes